The national curriculum for computing aims to ensure that all pupils:

 can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems

 are responsible, competent, confident and creative users of information and communication technology.

-Esafety is an important part on ICT and we teach the children the skills to stay safe.
+Esafety is an important part of Computing and we teach the children the skills to stay safe in a Computing unit each year dedicated to Online Safety.
 We teach children the SMART rules which you can find more about here https://www.childnet.com/young-people/primary/get-smart

 Please find a link to National Online Safety website which has lots of really useful reading for parents to ensure children are safe using the internet out of school and has a lot of information on the different social platforms that children are using https://nationalonlinesafety.com/resources/platform-guides/